Blog

 Wedding guests began to look for alternatives to raw rice throwing.
 Today, many opt for eco-friendly options like birdseed, flower petals, or biodegradable confetti.

-Today’s weddings see a plethora of variations on this wedding tradition of:
+Today's weddings see a plethora of variations on this wedding tradition:

 It is a favourite for its biodegradability and natural beauty.
-Flower petals add a romantic touch to the wedding theme of the ritual and are often in sync with the wedding colour theme, whether it’s an indoor or outdoor wedding.
+Flower petals add a romantic touch to the ritual and are often in sync with the wedding colour theme, whether it's an indoor or outdoor wedding.

 Many couples at modern weddings hand out small bubble containers to guests.
 The result is that wedding dresses have a magical aura, especially in photographs, and it's eco-friendly.